simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

 * `use_column_name_as_json_key_when_defined_in_moor_file` (defaults to `true`): When serializing columns declared inside a `.moor` (or `.drift`) file from and to json, use their sql name instead of the generated Dart getter name (so a column named `user_name` would also use `user_name` as a json key instead of `userName`).
-  You can always override the json key by using a `JSON KEY` column constraint (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`)
+  You can always override the json key by using a `JSON KEY` column constraint (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`).
 * `generate_connect_constructor`: Generate necessary code to support the [isolate runtime]({{ "isolates.md" | pageUrl }}).
   This is a build option because isolates are still experimental.
 This will be the default option eventually.
-* `sqlite_modules`: This list can be used to enable sqlite extensions, like those for json or full-text search.
-  Modules have to be enabled explicitly because they're not supported on all platforms.
-See the following section for details.
 * `eagerly_load_dart_ast`: Drift's builder will load the resolved AST whenever it encounters a Dart file, instead of lazily when it reads a table.
 This is used to investigate rare builder crashes.
 * `data_class_to_companions` (defaults to `true`): Controls whether drift will write the `toCompanion` method in generated data classes.
 * `mutable_classes` (defaults to `false`): The fields generated in generated data, companion and result set classes are final